SonarSource/sonarqube/server/sonar-docs/src/pages/instance-administration/delegated-auth.md

 |     1. **Encrypt Assertions**: ON if the responses from the IdP have to be encrypted.
 |     1. **Valid Redirect URIs**: "<Your SonarQube URL>/oauth2/callback/saml" (e.g., https://sonarqube.mycompany.com/oauth2/callback/saml).
 | 1.
 Under *Keys*
-|     1. **Signing Key**: Import the service provider private key and certificate if the signature of the requests is enabled on the SonarQube side.
+|     1.
+(Optional) **Signing Key**: Add the service provider private key and the certificate if the signature of the requests is enabled on the SonarQube side (Keycloak generated keys can be used).
+This private key will have to be provided in PKCS8 format in SonarQube.
-|     1. **Encryption Key**: Import the service provider certificate.
-It has to be the same as the signing key if both functionalities are active.
+|     1.
+(Optional) **Encryption Key**: Add the service provider certificate if you want to activate the encryption of Keycloak responses.
+If request signature is used, you must use the same certificate for the encryption.
 | 1.
 In **Client Scopes > Default Client Scopes**, remove "role_list" from "Assigned Default Client Scopes" (to prevent the error `com.onelogin.saml2.exception.ValidationError: Found an Attribute element with duplicated Name` during authentication)
 | 1.
 Under *Mappers*, create a mapper for each user attribute:
 |     1.
 Create a mapper for the login: